mirand863/ganon_cami2/README.md

 # ganon_cami2
-Repository containing detailed installation instructions for ganon with cami2 datasets
+Repository containing detailed installation instructions for ganon and how to run it with the CAMI2 datasets